king-mayor/portfolio-home/README.md

 This is a personal portfolio I'm currently working on!
-Keep in touch as I update it occasionaly!
+Keep in touch as I update it occasionally!